talebirad/paper.io-DQN/README.md

 # DQN-based AI for Paper.io (Local Simulation)

 This project implements a Deep Q-Network (DQN) based AI agent designed to play a locally simulated version of the game Paper.io.
-The project was developed during a summer internship at Peking University.
+This project was developed collaboratively during an internship at Peking University in the summer of 2018.

 ## Project Structure